 The four countries have not moved far beyond economies that are dependent on the primary sector, and have not been very successful in developing relatively stable, durable and diverse channels of inclusion through either the labour market or public expenditure.

 Through creating the reality, or the prospect, of significant rents, the very imaginary of subsoil wealth creates incentives that encourage political and economic elites to focus on capturing these rents, rather than seeking economic and political innovations that might create new value.
 Second, by producing highly uneven geographies of accumulation and dispossession, and creating incentives to particular regions to increase their capture of rents, the natural resource economy creates serious obstacles to the building of broad-based coalitions that share a national development imaginary.
-Natural resource dependent economies may tend to foster political splintering rather than alliance.
+Natural resource-dependent economies may tend to foster political splintering, rather than alliance.

 In terms of politics, it is not clear that there is any clear distinction between the implications of competitive clientelist or dominant party arrangements for how the sector has been governed.
-To the extent that political context has affected the specifics of extractive governance, this appears to have been more due to the ideological convictions of the parties, to the dominant settlement and to the capacity of horizontally excluded factions to use mobilization, protest and conflict as a means to force through institutional changes that attend to their demands.
-Many of these demands such as fiscal transfers or environmental regulation have been constituted through the mobilization of particular ideas of justice, ethnic identity and sovereignty, and reflect geographies that have been constituted through the materialities of the subsoil.
+To the extent that political context has affected the specifics of extractive governance, this appears to have been more due to the ideological convictions of the parties, to the dominant settlement and to the capacity of horizontally excluded factions to use mobilisation, protest and conflict as a means to force through institutional changes that attend to their demands.
+Many of these demands, such as fiscal transfers or environmental regulation, have been constituted through the mobilisation of particular ideas of justice, ethnic identity and sovereignty, and reflect geographies that have been constituted through the materialities of the subsoil.
 The relationship between political settlements, resource extraction and inclusive development depends heavily on a combination of transnational actors and institutions, politically resonant ideas and the materiality of the resources in question.